VU

 Distribution and population

-Ceyx melanurus is endemic to the Philippines, where the nominate melanurus is known from the islands of Luzon, Polillo, Alabat, Catanduanes and possibly Tablas, and C. m. samarensis occurs on Samar and Leyte (del Hoyo et al. 2001).
-Most recent records come from Luzon and also Polillo, Catanduanes and Leyte.
-It appears to be generally scarce or rare, but it is secretive and difficult to observe and consequently may be under-recorded.
+Ceyx melanurus is endemic to the Philippines, where the nominate melanurus is known from the islands of Luzon, Polillo, Alabat, Catanduanes and possibly Tablas (although no recent records/claims from the latter), and C. m. samarensis occurs on Samar and Leyte (Dickinson et al. 1991, del Hoyo et al. 2001).

 Ecology

-It is a lowland specialist, inhabiting forest understorey and secondary growth from sea-level to 750 m.
+It is a lowland specialist, inhabiting forest understorey and secondary growth from sea-level to at least 1,050 m.
 Although it frequents watercourses, mainly small streams, probably for foraging, any association with them appears to be no more incidental than obligate.
-It appears to prefer regions of high rainfall (D. Allen in litt.
+Its distribution strongly suggests it prefers regions of high rainfall (D. Allen in litt.
 2012).

 Threats